Yes / No Questions with “Do” and “Does”

 10. Remember:

-- Use do with I / you / we / they
+- Use do with I, you, we, they

-- Use does with he / she / it (third person singular)
+- Use does with he, she, it

 - Use short answers